Robert Briscoe (politician): Early life

-Abraham Briscoe according raised his children upon stories from Irish mythology, "about the mysterious druids, and the prehistoric Fir Bolgs, and of the great days of the Irish Kings... of St Patrick, and the time that followed when Ireland was the only center of learning and culture in these northern lands and the spear point of the Christian faith."
+Abraham Briscoe accordingly raised his children upon stories from Irish mythology, "about the mysterious druids, and the prehistoric Fir Bolgs, and of the great days of the Irish Kings... of St Patrick, and the time that followed when Ireland was the only center of learning and culture in these northern lands and the spear point of the Christian faith."
 Abraham Briscoe also raised his children to be, like himself, enthusiastic Parnellite Irish nationalists and supporters of the Home Rule agenda of the Irish Parliamentary Party.
 Abraham also believed that the adultery scandal that destroyed Charles Stewart Parnell's political career, "was a Tory British plot", that Parnell had faked his own death, and that he would one day return to lead the Irish people nonviolently to freedom.

 Meanwhile, according to Kevin Kearns' oral history of life in the tenements of Dublin, all money-lenders, regardless of religion or ethnicity, were referred to by Dubliners as "Jewmen".
 Jewish moneylenders, however, actually had a very good reputation among their customers, in direct contrast to their many Catholic competitors.
 According to Paddy Mooney, "See, you could come to an agreement with a Jew.
 Oh yes, our own money-lenders were worse in regards to exploiting the people."
 Some Jewish moneylenders were very well liked figures in the Dublin slums, known not only for their business integrity, but also for their regular and willing donations to local Catholic parishes and other charitable causes.

 Even so, Abraham and Ida Briscoe intensely disliked fellow Irish Jews who lent out money.
 Pappa Briscoe often encouraged the children of their South Dublin synagogue to play pranks on known moneylenders during services for the Sabbath and the High Holy Days.
 Furthermore, when his son Robert began courting a, "certain very beautiful Jewish girl", Abraham Briscoe told him, "I hear you are keeping company with Esther.
 You know her father is a moneylender, and I am sure you know how much I love you.
 Now I solemnly tell you this, rather than see you married to a moneylender's daughter, I would prefer to see your right arm cut off at your shoulder."